 What we do

 ISO and NSO planning.
 Incentive stock options require careful timing around exercise and sale decisions — the spread at exercise can trigger AMT exposure, and the window between exercise and sale affects whether gains are treated as ordinary income or preferential long-term capital gains.
 We work through these decisions.
-For early-stage company options, we also advise on 83(b) elections where applicable, helping you decide whether early exercise is likely to be beneficial.
+For early-stage company options, we also advise on 83(b) elections on restricted stock where applicable, helping you decide whether early exercise is likely to be beneficial.

 The bigger picture